jafarlihi/addressbook/README.md

 /api/user/token POST -> Create token

 There are two user endpoints, one for registering and one for obtaining JWT tokens.
-You can register by POSTing to `/api/user` with JSON payload containing `username`, `email`, and `password` fields.
+You can register by POSTing to `/api/user` with JSON payload containing "username", "email", and "password" fields.
 Password can't be shorter than 6 characters and email has to be in valid format.
-You can create and obtain a new JWT token by POSTing to `/api/user/token` with `username` and `password` JSON fields.
+You can create and obtain a new JWT token by POSTing to `/api/user/token` with "username" (or "email") and "password" JSON fields.
 All subsequent API endpoints expect you to send this token in header as `Authorization: Bearer [token]`.

 All operations on contacts and contact-lists can only be done by the user that has created them.